andreamusso96/llm_editor/README.md

 ## Adding Custom Prompts

-You can add you custom prompts.
+You can add you custom prompts (WIP).
 To add new prompts, create YAML files in the `backend/database_setup/prompts/` directory following this structure:

 ```yaml